MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/search-administration.md

 The following articles provide information about how you operate and manage search in SharePoint Server.

+#####SharePoint Server 2019 Public Preview
-SharePoint Server 2019 Public Preview offers a **modern** search experience in addition to the **classic** search experience known from SharePoint Server.
+SharePoint Server 2019 Public Preview offers a **modern** search experience in addition to the **classic** search experience.
 Users get the modern search experience on their SharePoint home page, on modern sites, and in modern document libraries.

-The modern search experience can't be customized.
-Search settings that impact the way search results are presented or settings that impact relevancy only have effect on the classic search experience.
-Search settings that impact what's indexed have effect on both modern and classic search.
+Both experiences use the same search index to find results.
+Search settings that impact what's indexed affect both experiences, except these settings:
+- Refinable.
+Modern search has built-in refiners.
+- Sortable.
+Not supported in modern search.
+- Company name extraction.
+Not supported in modern search.
+- Custom entity extraction.
+Not supported in modern search.

+Only the classic search experience is customizable, but some of the customization settings also affect modern search:
+- Modern search uses the default result source.
+- When you remove search results temporarily by specifying URLs, the results are removed from both the classic and modern search results.
+- When you create single promoted results at the Search service application level, users also see the promoted results on the modern search results page when:
+    - They've searched across all of SharePoint
+    - They've filtered the search results page to **All result types** (default filter)

 ## Articles about administering search